Abraham Mazloumi & Associates

 This is particularly important for protecting your home.
 Without proper planning, Medicaid may place a lien on your house during your lifetime or seek reimbursement from your estate after your passing.

-At Abraham Mazloumi & Associates, we evaluate your situation to determine if a MAPT aligns with your goals.
-We’ll explain which assets should be placed in the trust, how you can maintain access to your home, when the trust should be established, and how the trust protects against future Medicaid claims.
+At Abraham Mazloumi & Associates, we carefully evaluate your situation to determine if a MAPT aligns with your goals.
+We’ll guide you through which assets should be placed in the trust, how you can maintain access to your home, when the trust should be established, and how the trust can help protect against future Medicaid claims.

 We handle every aspect of your Medicaid planning in-house, including: